khval/kittyTurbo.library/turboPlus_commands.md

     Check if int is equal

-Vbl Wait [y beam]
+**Vbl Wait [y beam]**

     Wait for a beam position,
-    you don’t have access to internal of retro mode, so this command, will work just wait vbl
+    you don’t have access to internals of retroMode.library, so this command will work, just like "wait vbl" command.

 Reserve Check [items]